This article is Medically Approved ✓ by Dr. Edward Salko

 Unhealthy Lifestyle: People who regularly smoke, drink alcohol heavily, and have low activity are reported to develop colorectal cancer more than those who have a healthy lifestyle.

 Screening for colorectal cancer can be performed on those who have a high risk for the condition.
-The screening may involve colonoscopy, sigmoidoscopy, fecal occult blood test, CEA blood test, and double contrast barium enema (DCBE).
+The screening may involve colonoscopy, sigmoidoscopy, fecal occult blood test, CEA blood test, double contrast barium enema (DCBE), and other colon cancer tests.
 Detection and removal of noncancerous polyps is a preventive measure against colorectal cancer.

 Colorectal cancer has no specific symptoms at its early stage.
 However, as cancer progresses, the following symptoms may appear.